Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 + Progress : The type of the progress units published during the background computation

 + Result : The type of the result of the background computation

-The AsyncTask instance must be created and invoked in the UI thread.
-The methods overridden in the AsyncTask class should never be called.
-They're called automatically AsyncTask can be called only once.
-Executing it again will throw an exception

 #### Handler